aws-samples/amazon-ivs-basic-web-sample/README.md

 Shows how to use the Amazon IVS PlayerSDK with [Video.js](https://videojs.com/).

+**:bulb: Ambiance Canvas**

+A demo showing how you can achieve an "ambilight" effect using Canvas and the Amazon IVS Player SDK.

 ## Getting Started
 * Open the `index.html` file of each folder in a modern web browser to test each demo.
 * Open any demo's `script.js` in your favorite code editor, and replace the value of `PlaybackUrl` with your own Amazon IVS Playback URL to play your own stream.